 Essential items to pack

 Once you decide around what time of the year you’ll visit, the next step is to make a list of things you need to pack.
 Fortunately, we did this for you to make planning your Northern Spain itinerary a lot easier.

 - Waterproof and warm clothes (for the winter/late autumn);

 - Road survival kit (if renting a car);

 There’s no shortage of good hotels and even hostels in Northern Spain.
 The places with the most choices are, of course, the large cities like San Sebastian, Bilbao, and Santander.
 In rural areas, accommodation options are more limited but also cheaper.
 If you want to save on accommodation, you can use our Booking.com discount code to get up to 10% off on all properties in Northern Spain.

 Alternatively, you can also use our discount code for Hostel World if you’re planning to stay in hostels.

-And last but not least, claim your $50 bonus on your first Airbnb booking with this link.
+And last but not least, claim your $50 bonus on your first Vrbo booking with this link.